-Our professional and dedicated veterinary services team continue to be a pivotal part of the RSPCA Qld family, having assessed 50,342 incoming animals last financial year.
+Our professional and dedicated veterinary services team continue to be a pivotal part of the RSPCA Qld family, having assessed 56,015 incoming animals last financial year.
 They performed desex procedures, not to mention the more challenging medical and surgical cases presented to them from Brisbane and regional locations.
-Last financial year, 20,000 desexing procedures were performed by 174 participating vets across 24 Council regions.
+Last year, approximately 20,000 desexing procedures were performed by 173 participating vets across 25 Council regions.

 Without the hard work of our veterinary services team, regional areas would not receive medical or spay neuter support, and animals like Tyson here might not have had a future.